 Following my softball friend’s logic, Americans should take advantage of Canada’s government safety net and immigrate to Canada after we’ve amassed our fortunes as well.
 This is the best life hack to make life easier.

 One of the biggest problems we face in America is the runaway cost of healthcare.
-Medical-related expenses are our nation’s #1 cause for bankruptcy.
+Medical-related expenses are our nation’s #1 cause of bankruptcy.
 It would, therefore, seem logical that those who decide to retire early and are ineligible for Medicare should migrate to Canada and get their healthcare paid for.

-For example, my family of four will pay about $28,000 a year for healthcare premiums plus co-pays and co-insurance in 2021.
-Does this sound reasonable to you for a healthy family who never sees the physician?
+For example, my family of four will pay about $28,000 a year for healthcare premiums plus co-pays and co-insurance in 2023.
+Does this sound reasonable to you for a healthy family who never sees a physician?

 If my family moved to Canada, we’d be eliminating most of our present healthcare costs and could use the savings towards living a better lifestyle.
 We wouldn’t have to purposefully reduce our income to get healthcare subsidies either.
 What a shame to stop writing on Financial Samurai, something I love to do, just for the sake of affordable healthcare.

-Further, given the average college tuition is only $6,571 a year, we would no longer have to contribute $30,000 a year in our son’s 529 college savings plan.
+Further, given the average Canadian college tuition is only $6,800 a year, we would no longer have to contribute $30,000+ a year in our son’s 529 college savings plan.
 We could easily afford to pay $27,200 for four years in Canadian university tuition from the money sitting in our online savings account.

 It is truly mind-boggling that four years of Canadian university tuition costs $11,000 less than one year of private school kindergarten in San Francisco.

 Saving $51,000 a year in healthcare and college expenses just by moving to Canada sounds like a home run.
 That’s $1,275,000 less in capital I need to amass at a 4% rate of return.